Take a closer look at the Jeep factory warranty and know what your other options are for coverage.

 Jeep Factory Warranty

-When you purchase a Jeep new from a dealership, the manufacturer’s bumper-to-bumper warranty, powertrain coverage, corrosion coverage, and warranties on genuine Mopar parts are all built into the cost – and you also receive the Federal Emission Warranty required by law.
-Your vehicle will be protected from defects in parts and workmanship during the first few years of ownership.
+When you purchase a new Jeep from a dealership, the manufacturer’s bumper-to-bumper warranty, powertrain coverage, corrosion coverage, and warranties on genuine Mopar parts are all built into the cost – and you also receive the Federal Emission Warranty required by law.
+The Jeep warranty protects your vehicle from defects in parts and workmanship during your first few years of ownership.

-Here’s what you can expect from each level of coverage in your Jeep warranty:
+Here’s what you can expect from each level of Jeep warranty coverage that comes with your new vehicle:

 Basic Limited Warranty (3 Years/36,000 Miles)